 Green Nudge started when Li Seng first helped out at a green initiative in late 2017.
-There, he realised that waste was being generated in large quantities at mass sporting and community events.
-Greening efforts were piecewise and handled by multiple parties resulting in less than effective solutions.
+Then, he realised that waste was being generated in large qualities at mass sporting and community events.
+While present, greening knowledge and efforts were piecewise and handled by multiple parties resulting in less than effective solutions.
 There was a need for someone to step up and manage the sustainability efforts.

-Mindful of the need to maintain operational and financial viability of events, Li Seng realised that holistic green planning approach would best suit companies and organisations in organising their events.
+Mindful of the need to maintain operational and financial viability of events, Li Seng realised that a holistic green planning approach would best suit companies organising their events.

 For a long time, messages relating to sustainability or the environment have largely been top down or instructional.
 It is typically assumed that if people are told what to do, they will naturally change their behaviour.